 If you're due to fly in the near future, you should receive an email or text to inform you about the situation and how to proceed.
 If you have not received this, be sure to check in directly with your airline as soon as possible, or view their website for the latest information.
 The last time we checked, the below was the case:

-Jet2 recommenced their package holidays and flights programme from 15th July 2020.
+Jet2 will recommence their package holidays and flights programme from 17 May 2021.
 You can read more about what both the package holiday and flights sections of the company are doing to keep you safe on the Jet2holidays Safe Travel page and on the Jet2.com Safe Travel page.

-Tui resumed holidays to eight destinations from 11th July.
-It was also announced recently that TUI will now be automatically applying COVID-19 Cover to every new or existing TUI package holiday customer travelling on or before 31st December 2020.
-This includes cover for medical assistance rrequired if travellers were to contract COVID while on holiday, as well as testing costs.
+Tui holidays up to and including 28 February 2021, are now cancelled.
 You can find more information about TUI's COVID cover here.
 For the most comprehensive and up to date information about what is being done to help keep customers safe, check out TUI's dedicated coronavirus page.

 If you have a trip booked that can no longer go ahead, your rights as a traveller fully depend on your choice of airline and the small print within your travel insurance policy.
 As a rule of thumb, insurers and airlines generally take their cue from UK government travel advice.